yannickl/CCControlExtension/CCControlExtensionExamples/cocos2d-cccontrol-examples-mac/Classes/Mains/CCControlExtension/README.md

 License
 ====================
-As well as Cocos2D for iPhone, CCControl is licensed under the MIT License.
+As well as Cocos2D for iPhone, CCControlExtension is licensed under the MIT License.
 You can download cocos2d-for-iphone here: https://github.com/cocos2d/cocos2d-iphone

 Build & Runtime Requirements